coverclock/com-diag-hazer/README.md

 [17] This SparkFun board requires opening (cutting) and closing (soldering) traces for dual UART operation.
 [18] This U-Blox gen 8 receiver is embedded in a U-Blox LTE-M module which required a lot of config via AT commands.
 [19] 1PPS (a.k.a.
 TPS in the docs) only has a pulse width of a few microseconds hence LED inoperative (bug).
 [20] Timing and frequency reference claimed +/- 5ns.
+[21] Rumored to differ from the original GLO only by its increased battery life.

 Notes: